HiroakiMikami/jlenv/README.md

 ### jlenv local

-Sets a local application-specific Ruby version by writing the version name to a `.ruby-version` file in the current directory.
+Sets a local application-specific Julia version by writing the version name to a `.julia-version` file in the current directory.
 This version overrides the global version, and can be overridden itself by setting the `JLENV_VERSION` environment variable or with the `jlenv shell` command.